oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 Super Admin can:
 - Access the Admin page
 - Assign roles to users
-- Run data generation jobs
+- Run dummy data generation jobs

 Some of these roles (e.g. "Topic admin") give the user access to privileged pages (e.g. the topics and skills dashboard).